avianarios/codigo_DWEC/unidad 5/2.-DOM/readme.md

     </script>
    ```

-2. **Event handler as a property**
-    **Not recommended.** Functions are assigned to events via properties such as onclick.
-    **Problems:** Only one handler can be associated with each event, limiting flexibility.
-This approach also lacks support for adding multiple listeners or fine-grained control over event handling.
+2. **Handler as event property**.
+Functionality is assigned to events through properties that are named like the event with ‘on’ prefixed (`onclick`, `onmouseover`, etc.). **Not recommended** because only one handler can be associated per event.

    ```javascript
     let boton = document.querySelector("button");
     boton.onclick = function () { console.log("¡Saludos, criatura!"); };
    ```

-3. **Inline-like event assignment using attributes**
-    **The worst option.** Sets the event attribute directly in the DOM as a string, which is evaluated as code when the event occurs.
-    **Problems:** String is evaluated in the global context, which may cause security problems or issues with `this`.
-Besides, complex functions can't be passed as callbacks and only one handler is allowed per event.
+3. **Event assignment via attributes** Assigns event and functionality as a string directly as an attribute of the DOM. **The worst option** as the string is evaluated in the global context, which can lead to security vulnerabilities or `this` problems, complex functions cannot be passed as `callbacks` and only one handler is allowed per event.

   ```javascript
     let boton=document.querySelector("button");
     boton.setAttribute("onclick", "console.log('saludos, criatura')");  //arrow functions doesn't work
    ```

-4. **Using event listeners**
-    **Recommended.** This method allows multiple handlers to be associated with the same event.
-It offers more control over event handling, is more flexible, does not rely on HTML attributes or strings, allows the use of custom events, and separates presentation and logic.
+  4. **Event listeners**.
+This is **recommended** as it allows multiple handlers to be associated with the same event.
+It offers greater control over event handling, is more flexible, does not rely on HTML attributes or strings, allows for custom events and separates presentation logic.

     ```javascript
     let boton=document.querySelector("#formulario_contacto button");